NishanthSingaraju/gitlink/README.md

 2) Follow the installation instructions for your operating system.
 For example, on macOS, you can use Homebrew to install Poetry by running brew install poetry.
 3) Once you've installed Poetry, navigate to the root directory of our project in a terminal.
-4) Run poetry install then poetry shell in the terminal
+4) Run poetry install, then poetry shell in the terminal

 # Cloning the GitLink Repository